South Carolina, SC

 It provides free health care to children in families with income below 213% of the poverty guidelines.
 The program does not provide any coverage for the adults.

-South Carolina Voucher Program #
+South Carolina Child Care Scholarship Program #

 Eligible families can choose their own child care provider.
 The program will reimburse child care providers up to a certain amount based on their quality level.